KasperKnop/WEB1/docs/07-second-project.md

 You must host the web form using GitHub Pages and submit a .pdf file to the handin slot on itslearning, containing the following:

 - A link to the web form.
-- The wireframe or mockup you have created.
+- The wireframes or mockups you have created.
 - A small description and reflection on the evaluation methods you have used (~1000 characters).